For Employers and Recruiters

 to Connecting with

-Linfield StudentsOrganizations interested in recruiting Linfield students or building brand awareness are welcome on the Linfield campus.
+Linfield StudentsOrganizations are welcome to partner with Career Development to recruit Linfield students or build brand awareness on the Linfield campus.

 - Room and table reservations will be made by a Career Development staff member and confirmed with the recruiting organization.